COVID-19

 Paediatric development plans: joint submission to EMA and FDA

-Joint procedural information is available from EMA and the United States Food and Drug Administration (FDA) for medicine developers planning to submit a paediatric investigation plan (PIP) to EMA and an initial paediatric study plan (iPSP) to the FDA for a COVID-19 vaccine or treatment:
+Joint procedural information was provided by EMA and the United States Food and Drug Administration (FDA) for medicine developers planning to submit a paediatric investigation plan (PIP) to EMA and an initial paediatric study plan (iPSP) to the FDA for a COVID-19 vaccine or treatment:

-The joint document aims to make it easier for developers to submit paediatric development plans simultaneously to the regulators, to help speed up the development and approval of COVID-19 treatments and vaccines.
+The joint document aimed to make it easier for developers to submit paediatric development plans simultaneously to the regulators, to help speed up the development and approval of COVID-19 treatments and vaccines.

-EMA and the FDA are encouraging medicine developers to submit PIPs and iPSPs early.
+EMA and the FDA encouraged medicine developers to submit PIPs and iPSPs early.

 EMA and the FDA published the joint document on 2 June 2020.